ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

   - `sourceAddress` (address): The address providing the source token.
   - `targetAddress` (address): The address receiving the target token.
   - `settledAmount` (uint256): The amount of the target token received.
   - `withdrawalData` (bytes32): Additional data related to the withdrawal process.
+Used by Ferrum's backend to map source and destination transactions.
   - `gasAmount` (uint256): The amount of gas used for processing the swap.
   - `depositNonce` (uint256): A nonce to ensure the uniqueness of the deposit transaction.